Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Mar, 2026: Our paper "Large Language Model-Assisted Multi-Objective Optimisation for an Integrated Multimodal E-Mobility Platform" has been accepted by Transportation Research Interdisciplinary Perspectives.
 * Feb, 2026: My article [“Self-driving cars are poorly prepared for high-risk road situations – here's how AI can improve them”](https://theconversation.com/self-driving-cars-are-poorly-prepared-for-high-risk-road-situations-heres-how-ai-can-improve-them-275841) has been published on The Conversation.
 * Feb, 2026: Our proposal "Electric Shared Autonomous Mobility-on-Demand (E-SAMoD)" has been funded by the ECIU Seed Fund Programme, where DCU is the project coordinator.
 * Jan, 2026: Our paper [MLRDv2: A Dataset for Improving Micromobility Safety via Attention-Integrated Compact CNN Models](https://rdcu.be/e1uau) has been accepted for publication in the SN Computer Science journal.